 Everyone in your vehicle must have a ticket in hand when you reach the Gate or your entire car will be turned around.
-As you approach Black Rock City, tune in to Burning Man Information Radio at 94.5 FM for official updates.
+As you approach Black Rock City, tune in to the Gate Area Radio Station 95.1 FM for Gate specific updates (BMIR at 94.5 FM for event info).
 Traffic is heaviest on Sunday and Monday.
 If you want to avoid long waits, consider planning your departure from home so you arrive in BRC at a non-peak time, or be prepared to wait and be extra patient.

-After you go through Gate you will pass through Greeters, which is where you will get officially welcomed and given your printed city map and other event information.
+After you go through Gate you will pass through Greeters, which is where you will be officially welcomed and given your printed city map and other event information.

 No Early Arrivals

 Do not come to the event site before our Gate opens at 6 p.m.
 Sunday, August 25.
 We are not ready to receive participants until we have finished building the city and have our full public safety and sanitation infrastructure in place.
 Our permit stipulates an opening time of 6 p.m. so plan your driving time to the playa accordingly.
 DO NOT wait on the side of the road anywhere along Hwy 447 or Hwy 34 or in the town of Gerlach.
 This poses a serious safety hazard, adds needless stress on neighboring communities, and places our event at risk.
 Note: if you arrive before the Gate opens you are likely to have a much longer wait to get in than if you arrive after the Gate opens.